Templarian/ts-node-editor/README.md

 // Map(2) {'name' => 'John', 'message' => 'Hello John!'}
 ```

-This simple example makes use of the [`setState`](./src/nodes/setState.ts) function to update or set a variables state.
+This simple example makes use of the [`setState`](./src/nodes/setState.ts) function to update or set a variable's state.

 ```
 npm run editor src/scripts/helloWorld.ts